 Red Fern - Framed

-These pieces were created by means of a process pioneered by renowned Canadian glass artist, Bob Leatherbarrow.
+These fused glass pieces from Connemara Blue were created by means of a process pioneered by renowned Canadian glass artist, Bob Leatherbarrow.

 Leatherbarrow, who lives and works on Salt Spring Island, Vancouver, British Columbia, developed the ‘Crackle’ process after many years of experimentation.
 His work quickly achieved world renown and now features in many prominent private and gallery collections.